-Sometimes, we hit Wednesday and we just slump.
-The start of the week can be tough and throw up plenty of obstacles that have us wrecked by Wednesday.
-It’s important – even in the middle of the working week – to take time out of our busy routines to look after our minds and bodies so that we can attack the rest of the week with enthusiasm.
-Here are some ways you can reset and recharge this Wednesday!
+Sometimes, we make it to the weekend, and then we just slump.
+The busyness of weekdays can be tough and throw up plenty of obstacles that have us wrecked by Friday evening.
+It’s important to always take time to look after our minds and bodies so that we can prepare for the new working week with enthusiasm.
+Here are some ways you can reset and recharge this weekend!

 Clean your room

 A clean space is a clear head!
 There’s nothing more distracting or de-motivating than staring around your room at the mess you’ve made within the last few days.
 The remnants of a busy week scatter across your floor and the thought of getting up and dealing with any of the remaining jobs just makes you want to crawl back under the covers – step away from the blanket!
 Try making yourself pick up 5-10 things only, just to get you started.
 By the time you do that, you won’t be able to leave the rest alone and soon you’ll have a perfectly clean slate to start your new week off with!

 If you’re not up for a little mood-boosting dancing and it sounds like a little too much for where your head is at right now, try taking a walk instead.
 Try go to a park or somewhere with lots of greenery around you.
 Just getting out of the house can change your mindset a little, give you a fresh perspective, or even just a little fresh air and daylight to reset you when so many of us are still working from home.

 Look to the week ahead and think of what tasks you need to do and then list them.
 And when that list starts to look overwhelming and make you feel like you just want to get back into bed, break it down.
 Turn ‘do laundry’ into collect dirty clothes, separate washes, put on wash, put wash on the line – it becomes small, easy, achievable steps that you can take rather than one mammoth task that seems impossible in your current moment.
 Be kind to yourself and your mind.

 Phone your person